acucciniello/the-muse-jobs/docs/index.md

 Sample phrase to say to Alexa to list the newest five job postings with a given job category:

-` "Alexa, ask Muse Jobs to tell me jobs that are in the category engineering" `
+` "Alexa, ask fan Muse Jobs to tell me jobs that are in the category engineering" `

 Alexa's Response: